momentum-mod/website/server/README.md

 `http://localhost:3000/api-docs`.

 The majority of the API is locked behind auth, so to query endpoints through Swagger (or cURL, Hoppscotch, Postman etc.) you'll need a Steam auth token.
-Go to http://localhost:3000/auth/steam/, login through Steam, then grab `access_token` value.
-Then use in the "Authorize" dialogue, or as the bearer token in cURL, Hoppscotch etc.
+Go to http://localhost:3000/auth/steam/, and login through Steam.
+This will set an `accessToken` cookie in your browser (in Chrome dev tools, you find this in Application > Storage > Cookies).
+Copy that value and insert in the "Authorize" dialogue in Swagger, or as the bearer token in cURL, Hoppscotch etc.

 ## Testing